Quintet (grappling): Fight mat

-Winner Stays On System
+Winner-Stays-On System

 The match begins with a bout between two fighters, one from each team.
 The winner fights the next fighter from the opposing team.
 If the bout ends in a draw, both fighters are removed and the next fighter from each team enters the mat to grapple.
 If the last fighter on a team loses their bout, that team loses.
-If a bout between both teams’ last fighters ends in a draw, the winner of the match is whichever team has the fewest cumulative penalties throughout all the bouts.
+If a bout between both teams’ last fighters ends in a draw, whichever team had the fewest cumulative penalties throughout all of the bouts wins.
 If both teams have an equal number of penalties, the referees determine the winning team based on which fighter in the final bout was most aggressive.

 Weight

 The total weight of all five fighters on a team must be below the weight class limit as measured one day before the event.